 Cross-country training (January and February) and track sessions (April and May).

-The forthcoming training schedule can be found in the calendar.
+The forthcoming training sessions can be found in the Schedules.

 SENIOR TRAINING GUIDELINES:

 As far as possible, the Club aims to protect the welfare of all members engaged in training or competition activities.
 However, there are a few simple guidelines which should be followed at all times: –

 - All club members must take personal responsibility for their own safety, whilst keeping a watchful eye on others running in the same group, particularly new members.
 Consideration should be given to others, including members of the public.

 - You should report any problems encountered whilst running on training routes.
 For example, dangerous styles, damaged pavements, potholes, poor visibility etc.